WordPress is a powerful CMS. More than 800 million sites across the world use the platform.

 Without a proper SEO strategy, your WordPress site won’t get much organic traffic.
 This is crucial for survival in today’s day and age.

 You can’t just assume that your content alone is good enough to bring people to your site.
-I don’t care what type of website you have or what industry you’re in, SEO needs to be a top priority.
+It doesn’t matter what type of website you have or what industry you’re in, SEO needs to be a top priority.

 A plugin like this makes things easier for you whenever you want to optimize your site for SEO.